-As it happens, we may have named the stuff too quickly, because it’s not just a cuticle savior, softening and preventing hangnails from happening, it’s also pretty stellar at promoting all-around healthier, stronger tips.
+As it happens, we may have named the stuff too quickly, because it's not just a cuticle savior, softening and preventing hangnails from happening, it's also pretty stellar at promoting all-around healthier, stronger tips.
 So to get the full scoop, I reached out to Jenny Patinkin, beauty pro and author of Lazy Perfection to hear all about how cuticle oil can help nails beyond the cuticles.
 Keep on scrolling for what she had to say.
+And be sure to check out our list of the best cuticle oils to try for yourself.

 The multitasking ways cuticle oil is good for nails, too